Type of Lithium Battery Voltage

 How to Measure Lithium Battery Voltage?

-Using a multimeter is the most accurate way to check lithium battery voltage.
-Set the device to DC voltage measurement, and connect the red probe to the positive terminal and the black to the negative.
-Healthy lithium battery voltage readings should be between 3.0V (discharged) to 4.2V (fully charged).
+Using a digital multimeter is the most accurate method.
+Set the meter to DC voltage measurement, connect the red probe to the positive terminal and black to negative.
+Healthy lithium battery voltage readings range from 3.0V (discharged) to 4.2V (fully charged).

 Part 4.
 Influence of lithium battery voltage